m0smith/malabar-mode/README.md

 EMACS integration with the JVM.

+## malabar is moving to JDEE

+As of Octerber 21, 2016, malabar mode is uniting with https://github.com/jdee-emacs/jdee.
+No more work will be done on malabar and all the useful functionality has been or will be moved to JDEE.
+I recommend using JDEE instead of malabar (I have).

+If there is malabar functionality missing from JDEE, please create an issue at https://github.com/jdee-emacs/jdee/issues with "from malabar" in the title specifying the missing functionality.

+I will leave this project up for reference but no issues are being worked and no updates will be made.
+My efforts will go to improving JDEE.

+## Summary

 malabar-mode is a monir-mode with hooks into Maven that makes it easy to compile files on the fly and execute Maven build